It’s all good and well knowing what the Comrades Marathon Down Run Route Profile is… what hills to expect, and when to expect them…

 All their long runs, all the easy runs, while being easy enough for training have been way too fast.

-So your pacing governor can’t leap that’s easy enough for 40 to 50 kilometers versus what’s easy enough for 87.7 kilometers.
+So runners can’t easily distinguish between what feels easy for 40 to 50 kilometers and what’s actually sustainable for 87.7 kilometers.

-Your pacing chart is so crucial to how you pace yourself in those first 30 kilometers, you’ve got to take it easy.
+Your pacing chart is so crucial to how you pace yourself in those first 30 kilometers.

 The hardest part is for the people that are running for between 11 and 12 hours because you lose so much time crossing the start line, you get into a panic, and then never mind running too fast at your easy pace, you push to try and catch up that last time.

-And that is really putting you in a very compromised position for the final third.
+And that is really putting yourself in a very compromised position for the final third.

-And that is so important because you have to make sure that you get through that first 30 kilometers doing as little damage as you can.
+And that is so important because you have to make sure that you get through that first 30 kilometres doing as little damage as you can.

 Pacing The 2nd Third Of The Comrades Marathon Down Run